-It can be complicated – however, one thing you know for sure is that she has been exploited.
+It can be complicated distinguishing the difference in prostitution and human trafficking – however, one thing you know for sure is that she has been exploited.

 Kim is 16 years old, poor, in and out of school, no job, and wants to help her family survive.

 After her mother lost her job, their family is left in terrible debt.
 A man her friend told her about says he can get her a job as a live-in housekeeper in another city for a few months.